Interpretation & Debate

 Burton Craige Distinguished Professor of Jurisprudence at University of North Carolina School of Law

 The Supreme Court has not embraced that view, at least fully.
 It has cited, more than once, the changes wrought by the Seventeenth Amendment—along with other developments such as the increase in the size (and authority) of congressional staffs, the growing influence of lobbyists and special interests, and the need to be perpetually raising money to stay in office—as necessitating judicial review in order to protect against flaws within the federal legislative process that could lead to congressional overreaching at the expense of State sovereignty.
 In another line of cases arising under the Eleventh Amendment, the Court has consistently struck down federal laws forcing States to relinquish their immunity from paying damages in federal court.
-The Court has also overturned federal laws commandeering any part of state government from doing something contrary to its will.
+The Supreme Court has also struck down federal laws commandeering any part of state government from doing something contrary to its will.
 Even if the Seventeenth Amendment weakened the connections between the Senate and State interests, the Court still seems to care a great deal about the latter.

+Partisanship extends to procedural fights.
 For example, the filibuster grew increasingly effective over the twentieth century as a way for substantial minorities within the Senate to block floor votes on a wide variety of matters, including civil rights legislation.
 To be sure, the filibuster was a potent weapon throughout Senate history, famously blocking final Senate votes on major civil rights legislation for more than a century.
 What might have made the filibuster worse than ever before was the so-called two-track system, which then-Majority Leader Mike Mansfield implemented in 1975.
 It allowed the mere threat of a filibuster to sidetrack legislative business, including nominations.
 The way it worked was that, once nothing more than a threat was made, the matter being threatened was set aside, and other legislative business went forward.
 That scheme undoubtedly provided incentives to filibuster, and judicial filibusters increased throughout the 1990s and the administration of George W. Bush and the first term of President Obama.

-The decision by the Democratic Senate majority in 2013 to disallow filibusters of judicial and executive branch nominations has removed one obstacle to judicial confirmations, but Senators in the majority retained many other procedural mechanisms for obstructing nominations.
-The confirmation of lower court judges has reached an all-time low, not because of the filibuster and not because they lack merit, but rather because a majority in the Senate that is controlled by one party has decided, in an election year, to deny the President of the opposite party the opportunity to fill any more judgeships, including the Supreme Court.
+The decision by the Democratic Senate majority in 2013 to disallow filibusters of judicial and executive branch nominations removed one obstacle to judicial confirmations, but Senators in the majority retained many other procedural mechanisms for obstructing nominations.
+The confirmation of lower court judges has reached an all-time low, not because of the filibuster and not necessarily because they lack merit, but rather because a majority in the Senate that is controlled by one party has decided, in an election year, to deny the President of the opposite party the opportunity to fill any more judgeships, including the Supreme Court.

-Yet that is not all.
+That is not all.
 In order to keep the President from exercising his power to make recess appointments, the Senate began the practice, while George W. Bush was President, of holding pro forma sessions—incredibly brief sessions, rarely more than 30 seconds, allowing the Senate to call itself into a formal session every other day, even though most Senators are away or on break.
 Though the Supreme Court upheld the constitutionality of this practice in NLRB v.
 Noel Canning (2014), the practice is controversial.
 To some, this kind of obstruction is welcome because it preserves the constitutional status quo, at least until the next election.
 To many others, pro forma sessions seem like nothing more than a parliamentary gimmick, which enables the Senate to block a President’s recess appointments for no better reason than that the Senate has the power to do so.

 Whatever one thinks of the Senate, it is almost certainly here to stay—and to stay in its present form.
 This includes the rather archaic configuration in which every State has two Senators, regardless of its size.
 As our joint essay suggests, this scheme is undemocratic and purposely frustrates pure majorities, but it has been an enduring feature of the Constitution from the beginning.
 While this might not prevent the Senate from sometimes endorsing measures that might enhance federal power at the expense of State sovereignty, it continues to frustrate lawmaking generally, which of course was one of the aims of the original design.

-It is unlikely we have ever had a genuinely golden era in which the Senate—or any other of our institutions—performed ideally.
+To come full circle, it is unlikely we have ever had a genuinely golden era in which the Senate—or any other of our institutions—performed ideally.
 We know that, from the start, the Constitution was not a perfect document, and every era, as well as every institutional arrangement established by the Constitution, has had its flaws.
 The least we can do is to understand them and see what can be done to solve them.
 Put differently, the Senate has never been able to take its stature as the upper chamber for granted.
 Like every other institution established by the Constitution, the Senate has had to earn its respect each and every day, and that remains true regardless of the era, political composition of the Senate, and issues dividing the American people.

 Matters of Debate